What is the Filipino World War II Veterans Congressional Gold Medal (CGM)?

 FilVetsRecognition@gmail.com

 “The Veterans accomplished their mission in wartime.
-We must accomplish our mission
+We must accomplish our mission to honor them eternally.”

 I AM A WARRIOR